Principles of operator algebras: 4c. Trace class operators

 (3) The fact that $B_1(H)$ is indeed a Banach space follows by constructing a limit for any Cauchy sequence, by using the singular value decomposition.

 (4) The fact that $B_1(H)$ is indeed closed under the involution follows from:

-(5) In order to prove the ideal property of $B_1(H)$, we use the standard fact, that we already know from the above, that any bounded operator $T\in B(H)$ can be written as a linear combination of 4 unitary operators:
+(5) In order to prove now the ideal property of $B_1(H)$, we use the standard fact, that we know from Proposition 4.5, that any bounded operator $T\in B(H)$ can be written as a linear combination of 4 unitary operators, as follows:

 Indeed, by taking the real and imaginary part we can first write $T$ as a linear combination of 2 self-adjoint operators, and then by functional calculus each of these 2 self-adjoint operators can be written as a linear linear combination of 2 unitary operators.